 Network Provider may require credit support

-A network provider may require a retailer to provide credit support, but only in accordance with this Code and these Credit Support Guidelines and Methodology.
+A network provider may require a retailer to provide credit support, but only in accordance with this Code and these ‘Credit Support Guidelines and Methodology’.

 A network provider may only require a retailer to provide credit support up to the Required Network Credit Support Amount.